perlindgren/syncrim/README.md

 - `Graphviz Preview`, (or some other `.gv`/`.dot` integration).

-Settings:

 It can be convenient to use `json` formatter tied to format on save, this way we can keep models in easy readable and editable shape.

-### Clippy

-Before merging, make sure that it passes clippy, if not fix or locally allow the clippy warning.
-This allows us to later review why clippy warned us, in order to stay more (or less) idiomatic.

 ---